carstenbauer/JuliaHLRS25/exercises/Day2/README.md

 ### `2_cache_bandwidths`

-By means of a Schoenauer triad kernel, you'll try to measure the effect of the memory hierarchy (i.e. caches) on performance for a CPU-core in a Noctua 2 compute node.
+By means of a Schoenauer triad kernel, you'll try to measure the effect of the memory hierarchy (i.e. caches) on performance for a CPU-core in a compute node.

 ### `3_dense_matmul`